uyitroa/osr2mp4-core/README.md

 `"Process": 2` means the program will use 2 processes to convert so it will be faster than just 1.
 Use `"Process": 0` if you don't want parallel computing.

+To render an auto replay, put "auto" in the osr path, and put .osu path in the Beatmap path.
+To select a custom mods for replays and auto, put your mods in the "Custom mods" in settings.json.
+Example: "Custom mods": "HDHR".

 ### Run tests
 ```
 osr2mp4-core$ python -m unittest discover -s tests -p *test.py